 The National Flood Insurance Program (NFIP) was established by the National Flood Insurance Act of 1968.
 The purpose of this Act was to enable flood coverage to be made available on a nationwide basis through the joint effort of the federal government and the private insurance industry.
-New Jersey Re-Insurance Company participates in the Write Your Own (WYO) Program which operates within the context of the NFIP and is subject to its rules and regulations.

 The NFIP defines covered flooding as a general and temporary condition during which the surface of normally dry land is partially or completely inundated.
 Two adjacent properties (at least one of which is your property), or two or more acres must be affected.

 Flooding can be caused by any one of the following:

 You do not need to live near water to be flooded.
 Floods can result from many events including storms, melting snow and hurricanes.
 As long as your community participates in the National Flood Insurance Program, you can purchase a flood policy.
 Whether you live in an area likely to flood or in one that is at low risk, flood insurance is available to you.

 Typically, there is a 30-day waiting period from the time of application and payment before a flood policy goes into effect.

 Coverage is available separately for residential buildings and contents: